 Newcomers experience a wide variety of information, orientation, settlement and employment needs.
-With 25 years experience, our settlement program offers caring and professional settlement services, tailored to each individual.
+With over 30 years of experience, our settlement program offers caring and professional settlement services, tailored to each individual.
 Our settlement workers assess needs and strengths, helping clients to meet immediate needs, and work towards future goals.
 All settlement workers are guided by our Service Standards.

 Our settlement workers assist newcomers with a wide variety of needs and goals:

 - Job search and employment

 - Social assistance / income security

 - Child Tax Benefits

 Settlement Services are offered in English, Arabic, Mandarin, and Spanish.